 In 2014 the harbour sampling program was also changed from an ad-hoc quota sampling programme to a statistically sound sampling programme.
-The harbours were grouped in a list with small and large harbours and only harbours where 80% of the landings, trips and value for every stock, included in the sampling programme, are present within the sampling frame.
-Depending on the size of the harbour site (small or large) different effort was allocated to the harbour visit.
+The harbours were grouped in a list with small and large harbours.
+Harbours where only included in the sampling frame if they were part of the top 80% of the landings, trips and value per stock.
+Depending on the size of the harbour site (small or large) different effort was allocated to the harbour visits.
 As was the case for the observer programme the transition from one program to another is not finalised within one year and improvement in the harbour sampling program will be an ongoing process for the coming years.
 As an example it is not straight forward to follow the sale places, and to conduct a cost effective sampling programme it is of importance to locate places where the fish is sold in larger quantities and it is still possible to receive all correct information on fishing gear and area.
 A main overall reason for deviations from what was planned is that the sampling design is conducted on harbours sites (harbour day) and fisheries (main fleets) and not on metiers and therefore the sampling by metier will be a post evaluation of the outcome in the sampling program.
 Also, to have a statistically sound sampling design, random sampling is one of the most important items, indicating that if sampling is random it is not always possible to target all events with the present effort.
 When sampling is conducted on shore; in harbours or at markets, all information on the metiers and fishing location are selected.
-However, the sampling scheme is not conducted by metier but by harbour and day and within a harbour and a given day species and sorting groups are selected.
-Therefore we cannot always assure that all metiers have been sampled or that we have encounter all stocks targeted in the given program at every sampling event.
+However, the sampling scheme is not conducted by metier but by harbour and day and within a harbour and a given day, species and sorting groups are selected.
+Therefore, it can cannot always be ensured that all metiers be sampled or be encountered that all stocks targeted in the given program at every sampling event.

 As the new system is selecting the vessels randomly, the logistics have become a bigger challenge as we have to travel more to Islands and enter the vessels from rather small ports.
-The numbers of different vessels selected for the observer program has increased with this system.
+The numbers of different vessels selected for the observer program has increased with this new improved system.
 However, it has at least in the first year been at the expense of numbers of trips conducted.
-The main part of the deviations in 2015 from the aim is caused by the logistic more challenging system and is expressed below on a metier basis and that we now are not "hunting" the fish but are having harbour and week as our primary sampling unit.
+The main part of the deviations in 2016 from the aim is caused by the logistic more challenging system and that we now are not "hunting" the fish but are having harbour and week as our primary sampling unit and then measuring the fish present the given day